bradleybossard/cheatsheets/nmap.md

 nmap -iR <number>                # Scan <number> of random ips

-nmap -v -sn <ip list>            # No port scan, just single ping to see if hosts are alive
+nmap -v -sn <ip list>            # No port scan, just single ping to see if hosts are alive nmap -Pn <ip-list>               # Performs post scan on every host, no using ping scan first to check if host is alive